typerefinery-ai/typerefinery-websight/docs/flow/flow-service.md

 ### Resource Processing

 `doProcessFlowResource` determines whether to create, update, or pause/unpause flows.
-It rejects non Flow components, ensures the JSON template exists, then branches based on `flowapi_enable` state:
+It now operates on `/var/typerefinery/flow/` resources (passed from `FlowSyncJobConsumer` via `FlowSyncStorageService`), which prevents listener loops.
+The method rejects non Flow components, ensures the JSON template exists, then branches based on `flowapi_enable` state:

 - **When `flowapi_enable` is `false`**: If a flow ID exists, the flow is paused via `/flow/pause/{id}?is=1` (FastAPI proxy).
 - **When `flowapi_enable` is `true`**: